 Production function can be defined as a technological relationship between the physical inputs and physical output of the organisation.
-It is a statement of the relationship between a firm’s scarce resources.
+It is a statement of the relationship between a firm’s scarce resources and the output that results from the use of these resources.

 Production Possibility Curve (PPC) is a curve that shows the alternative combinations of two goods and services by using all the available factor resources, efficiently.
 In economics, the Production Possibility Curve provides an overview of the maximum output of a good.